 We face these challenges by generating new approaches, finding proactive problem-solving pathways, engaging in collaboration with multiple constituencies and social groups, participating in diverse ideas and forms of knowledge, and exerting the full measure of our creative energy.

-National Ranking of Two different Programs within UO's School of Architecture & Environment
+National Ranking of two programs within UO's School of Architecture & Environment